Beyond Single-Shot Fidelity: Chernoff-Based Throughput Optimization in Superconducting Qubit Readout: Stochastic Communication Model of Dispersive Readout

-This expression enforces continuity at the jump boundary, $\alpha(t_j^-) = \alpha(t_j^+) = \Delta\alpha(t_j)$.
-The readout drive remains on throughout the integration window, so after a decay event the cavity relaxes toward the driven ground-state trajectory rather than the undriven vacuum.
-The matched-filter score $s(t_j)$ is calculated by projecting this continuous trajectory onto the filter $h(t)$.
-The full excited state distribution is then:
+This expression guarantees continuity at the jump boundary, $\alpha(t_j^-) = \alpha(t_j^+) = \Delta\alpha(t_j)$.
+We assume that the readout drive remains on throughout the integration window, so after a decay event the cavity relaxes toward the driven ground-state trajectory rather than the undriven vacuum.
+The matched-filter score $s(t_j)$ is then calculated by projecting this continuous trajectory onto the filter $h(t)$.
+The full excited state distribution is constructed as:

 where the first term accounts for trajectories where no decay occurs during the integration window.